-The MAS/MAL unit may not have bylaws separate from those of the LWVC but should adopt procedures to enable the unit to function MAS/MAL units preparing to be recognized a full Leagues should create and approve bylaws that will take effect when they are approved and legally become their own independent League.
+The MAS unit may not have bylaws separate from those of the LWVC but should adopt procedures to enable the unit to function.
+MAS units preparing to be recognized as full Leagues should create and approve bylaws that will take effect when they are approved and legally become their own independent League.